cicnavi/dockers/README.md

 #### Configuring Apache and PHP
 Inside 'dap' folder, there is one folder for each PHP version.
 For each PHP version we can set custom Apache and PHP configuration.

-Apache configuration can be set by creating files ending in '.conf' in 'apache-config' folder.
-In 'dap' folder you will find 'shared/src' folder, which can be used to share apache config across all containers.
+You'll also find 'shared/src' folder, which can be used to share config across all containers.

-Custom PHP configuration can be set in 'ini' files in 'php-config' folder.

 #### Setting source files for your web application
-In each PHP version folder you will find folders 'src' and 'html'.

-Folder 'src' can contain source files which should be available to only one specific container.
-You can use 'shared/src' folder to make it available to all containers
+My approach of making source files available in containers is to mount my 'projects' folder which holds sources of all applications that I'm working on.
+If you look at the compose.yml file, you'll note that I'm mounting '~/projects:/var/www/projects' in all containers, so all my apps are available in /var/www/projects folder.

-The 'html' folder should contain files which will be served publicly by the Apache web server.
+Next, the 'html' folder should contain files which will be served publicly by the Apache web server.
 By default, in 'html' folder you'll find 'index.php' file which will dump PHP information.

-When you put application source files in 'src' folder, you can enter the 'bash' in the container, and create a symlink to the application source which will be served publicly (the same applies to 'shared' folder).
+When you make your application source files available for example in '/var/www/projects' folder, you can enter the 'bash' in the container, and create a symlink to the application source which will be served publicly.

-For example, let's enter the 'bash' in '81.dap.test' container:
+For example, let's enter the 'bash' in 08.dap.test container:

 ```shell
 docker exec -it 08.dap.test bash